openshift/enhancements/enhancements/machine-api/control-plane-set.md

     // Strategy defines how the ControlPlaneSet will update
     // Machines when it detects a change to the ProviderSpec.
+    // +kubebuilder:default:={type: RollingUpdate}
     // +optional
     Strategy ControlPlaneSetStrategy `json:"strategy,omitempty"`

-    // FailureDomains is the list of failure domains or
+    // FailureDomains is the list of failure domains (sometimes called
-    // availability zones in which the ControlPlaneSet should
+    // availability zones) in which the ControlPlaneSet should balance
-    // balance the Control Plane Machines.
+    // the Control Plane Machines.
     // This will be injected into the ProviderSpec in the
     // appropriate location for the particular provider.
     // +kubebuilder:validation:MinLength:=1